-Samsung Galaxy S20 FE review: The new flagship killer
+Samsung Galaxy S20 FE review: Still a true flagship killer

 There's only one specs configuration of the S20 FE, at least in the States, with 128GB of expandable storage and 6GB of RAM, though Verizon sells its own variant (with the totally consumer-friendly name of Galaxy S20 FE 5G UW) that's optimized for its Ultra Wideband network.
 I think 128GB is totally fine for most people, especially since you can expand it with microSD, though it's worth noting that the 6GB of RAM is a slight step down from the 8GB and up on the rest of the S20 series.

-It's really quite remarkable how much Samsung was able to make the Fan Edition fit in with the rest of the S20 lineup, despite a starting price that's $300 below the retail value of its peers.
-You get the same Snapdragon 865 processor, the same Android 10 software with One UI 2.5 (though it's unclear whether the FE will be included in the initial S20 series Android 11 rollout), and the same gorgeous Super AMOLED display tech.
+It's quite remarkable how much Samsung was able to make the Fan Edition fit in with the rest of the S20 lineup, despite a starting price that's $300 below the retail value of its peers.
+You get the same Snapdragon 865 processor, the same One UI 3.1 and Android 11 experience, and the same gorgeous Super AMOLED display tech.

 I've spent a lot of time with Samsung devices this year, and this one feels no different from the rest; performance is top-notch, and there are plenty of software perks like Edge Panels and even Wireless DeX — a relatively new feature that first debuted on the Note 20 and Note 20 Ultra.

-Battery life has been great on the S20 FE, as well.
-In the 10 days I've been testing the phone, the 4500mAh cell has been more than enough to last through each day without a problem, averaging around 5 to 7 hours of screen-on time.
+Battery life proved great on the S20 FE, as well.
+In the 10 days I've tested the phone, the 4500mAh cell was more than enough to last through each day without a problem.
+In addition, it averaged about 5 to 7 hours of screen-on time.
 The S20 FE supports 25W Fast Charging, though Samsung only includes a 15W brick in the box.

-Samsung Galaxy S20 FE Cameras
+Samsung Galaxy S20 FE: Cameras

 The S20 FE features three rear cameras in the de facto standard grouping of wide, ultra-wide, and telephoto lenses.
 The main sensor is the same one found on the standard S20: a 12MP ƒ/1.8 camera with all of the typical Samsung qualities you'd expect, both good and bad.
 Deeply saturated colors, a strong tendency to lift shadows, and a preference for warm tones.

 Unsurprisingly, that means that it's great for the most part, and the vast majority of users will love the photos it takes.
-If you're a pickier photographer, you might take issue with the often very harsh haloing effect in bright outdoor lighting, or the strong HDR effect that overly flattens daytime shots, but of course, you can take a bit of control over these problems by switching over to a manual shooting mode if you prefer.
+If you're a pickier photographer, you might take issue with the often very harsh haloing effect in bright outdoor lighting or the strong HDR effect that overly flattens daytime shots, but of course, you can take a bit of control over these problems by switching over to a manual shooting mode if you prefer.

-Samsung seems to have changed up its telephoto lens choice with every new release this year, and on the S20 FE, that means a true 3X sensor that can reach up to 30X through Space Zoom, Samsung's coined term for its combination of optical and digital zoom.
+Samsung seems to have changed up its telephoto lens choice with every new release this year, and on the S20 FE, that means an accurate 3X sensor that can reach up to 30X through Space Zoom, Samsung's coined term for its combination of optical and digital zoom.

 Of course, the telephoto sensor isn't quite as sharp as the main one, but I've still been very happy with it overall.
-It's great for snapping a closer shot without a second thought, and of course, digital zoom on the main sensor helps fill out the 2X gap between cameras.
+It's great for snapping a closer shot without a second thought, and of course, digital zoom on the primary sensor helps fill out the 2X gap between cameras.

-The ultra-wide seems to be nearly identical in performance to that of nearly every other high-end phone Samsung has released this year — which isn't a bad thing by any stretch.
+The ultra-wide seems to be nearly identical in performance to that of almost every other high-end phone Samsung has released this year — which isn't a bad thing by any stretch.
 The S20 FE does a great job at minimalizing barrel distortion, though haloing is even worse on the ultra-wide.

-Samsung Galaxy S20 FE What I don't like
+Samsung Galaxy S20 FE: What I don't like

 It's impressive just how much the S20 FE feels like any other S20 model, but it isn't without its faults.
 The reduced 6GB of RAM is plenty for most tasks, but it can hang up at times when you're running multiple heavy apps in split-screen view.
-I've also found that the S20 FE is fairly slow to launch the camera, and always seems to lag a bit for the first second or two.
-That may not sound like much, but a second is all it takes sometimes to miss your shot.
+I've also found that the S20 FE is relatively slow to launch the camera and always seems to lag a bit for the first second or two.
+That may not sound like much, but a second is all it takes to miss your shot.

 It's a bit odd that the S20 FE only includes a 15W charger in the box, as well.
-Even the maximum supported 25W is a bit slim by today's standards (though it's in line with the rest of Samsung's selection), but I'm doubtful that there was truly a massive cost savings in reducing the in-box charging speeds.
+Even the maximum supported 25W is a bit slim by today's standards (though it's in line with the rest of Samsung's selection), but I'm doubtful that there was indeed a massive cost savings in reducing the in-box charging speeds.

 Of course, if you're a fan of glass backs and curved screens, the S20 FE will feel like a downgrade in that regard from even the baseline S20.
-I think most people will be perfectly happy with the build quality of the S20 FE, though.
+I think most people will be pleased with the build quality of the S20 FE, though.
 Switching over from devices like the Galaxy Z Flip and Galaxy Z Fold 2, I never once found myself wishing the S20 FE had used different materials.

-Samsung Galaxy S20 FE The competition
+Samsung Galaxy S20 FE: The competition

-The situation is similar for the S20 FE against the Pixel 5, but it faces even stronger competition from the Pixel 4a, which comes in at half the retail price of the S20 FE and features the same incredible camera found on the Pixel 4.
-If imaging is your number one priority, the Pixel 4a is extremely tempting — especially since both phones are guaranteed to receive years of software updates.
+The Galaxy S21 takes considerable inspiration from the Galaxy S20 FE, featuring a similar polycarbonate design and flat Full HD display for just $100 more.
+We've compared the S21 vs. the S20 FE, and while they're pretty evenly matched, the Galaxy S20 FE is still the cheaper option, especially since you don't need to pay extra for more storage thanks to its microSD slot.
+It also has a larger display and battery.
+But the Galaxy S21 has a more powerful processor, 2 extra GB of RAM, more pixels per inch, and one more planned OS update.
+The Galaxy S21 tends to sell out more frequently, making the S20 FE a good alternative.

+The Pixel 6 could be the S20 FE's most deadly competitor, much newer but costing $100 less at launch.
+Its new Google Tensor chipset gives the Pixel 6 snazzy AI tools, powerful camera processing, and more Android support.
+In terms of raw performance, the S20 FE's Snapdragon 865 and Pixel 6 Tensor are probably on par with one another.
+And the S20 FE has a larger and brighter display, plus a telephoto camera (which the Pixel 6 lacks).

+Finally, the toughest competitors to the S20 FE haven't come out yet.
+We're expecting the Galaxy S21 FE to arrive in January 2022, followed by the Galaxy S22.
+The S21 FE is rumored to have the Snapdragon 888, a 6.4-inch AMOLED with a 120Hz refresh rate, a 64MP camera sensor, and between 6GB and 12GB of RAM.
+The S22, on the other hand, will have an upgraded Snapdragon 898 chipset but a much more compact 6.06-inch display.

-Samsung Galaxy S20 FE Should you buy it?
+Samsung Galaxy S20 FE: Should you buy it?

 You should buy this if ...

-Note: This article was originally published in October 2020.
-It was updated in June 2021 with the following changes.